Anishinaabe Keeshigun

 Arena Director: John Slipperjack

-Spiritual Advisor: Douglas Gagnon and Carmen Moses
+Spiritual Advisor: Douglas Gagnon

-Host Drum: Coming soon
+Host Drum: Da Bloodline

-Invited Drum: Shadow Creek
+Invited Drum: Shadow Creek and Young Thunder Singers

 Male Head Dancer: Tye Moonias